tfzhang006/paper-reading/CompoNet: Learning to Generate the Unseen by Part Synthesis and Composition.md

 # CompoNet: Learning to Generate the Unseen by Part Synthesis and Composition

 ## Summary
+The proposed CompoNet learns to synthesize shapes that can be
 ## Research Objective
 - How to enable a generative model to go beyond the observed observed samples and learn to generate "unseen".
 ## Background and Problems